By using this site, you agree to our Privacy Policy and our Terms of Use.

 Signature Requirements

-The return must be signed and dated by the trustee or administrator of the QSF.
+The return must be signed and dated by the fund’s trustee or administrator.
 If an employee completes Form 1120-SF, the paid preparer’s space should remain empty.
-Anyone who prepares the form but doesn’t charge the QSF should not complete that section.
+Anyone who prepares the form but doesn’t charge for the filing should not complete that section.

 Note: A paid preparer may sign original or amended returns using a rubber stamp, mechanical device, or computer software.